zgz2020/cypress-tests-superporra/README.md

 # Full Stack React Express Application

 ## Introduction
-This repository contains integration tests using Cypress for a Full Stack Express / React application: https://superporra2021.herokuapp.com/ (which repository is private)
+This repository contains integration tests for a Full Stack Express / React application: https://superporra2021.herokuapp.com/ (which repository is private)

+Cypress is used for tests in Chrome browser.

+In progress -> TestCafe is used for tests in Safari browser.

 ## Installation